Medical expert of the article

 - home treatment;

 This is the most progressive method.
-Its goal is to maintain the activity of the deficit factor at about 5% of the norm in order to avoid joint hemorrhage.
-Preventative treatment begins at the age of 1-2 years before the onset of the first hemarthrosis or immediately after it.
-The treatment uses concentrates of coagulation factors (CFS) of high purity.
-The drugs are administered 3 times a week for haemophilia A and 2 times a week for hemophilia B (since the half-life of factor IX is longer) from a calculation of 25-40 IU / kg.
-Duration of preventive treatment - from several months to life.
-Patients have no injuries to the musculoskeletal system, they are fully socially adapted and can play sports.
+Its goal is to maintain the activity of the deficient factor at a level of about 5% of the norm in order to avoid hemorrhages in the joints.
+Preventive treatment begins at the age of 1-2 years before the first hemarthrosis or immediately after it.
+The treatment uses highly purified coagulation factor concentrates (CFC).
+The drugs are administered 3 times a week for hemophilia A and 2 times a week for hemophilia B (since the half-life of factor IX is longer) at a rate of 25-40 IU/kg.
+The duration of preventive treatment ranges from several months to lifelong.
+Patients do not have any musculoskeletal disorders, they are completely socially adapted and can play sports.

 Method of obtaining |